CausalityInMotion/BlockInverseGPFA/docs/index.rst

    This example is intended to showcase key functionalities of GPFA and does not aim to conduct an in-depth analysis of the provided data.
 For a comprehensive analysis, please refer to [Even2019]_.

-Now, let's preprocess the spike data from two NWB files using the following code:
+Now, let's preprocess the spike data from two NWB files using the following code.
+This code requires pandas and pynwb to be installed.
+It was tested with pandas-2.2.2 and pynwb-2.8.0.

 .. code-block:: python